-My very favorite part of this recipe is that it requires NO MEASURING.
+My very favorite part of this simple pasta recipe is that it requires NO MEASURING.
 This is one of those wonderfully forgiving recipes that doesn’t require that you be particularly specific about anything you’re doing.
 I’ve included approximate measurements in the explanation below, for those of you that want a little more direction the first time you make it.

 This pasta is rich, cheesy, silky, and perfectly al dente.
 You can make it with just about any dried pasta you have lying around, but I prefer long noodles (for maximum twirling); my favorite is bucatini.
 I’d never tried this type of pasta before my recent visit to Rome, and now I’ve noticed that they sell it at my local Fred Meyer/Kroger!
 You can also grab it through Amazon if you’re a Prime junkie like me.

 If you can, try to buy the highest quality pasta you can find.
 Those that are imported from Italy are usually a good bet!
 The pasta itself really shines in this recipe, so you might as well use the good stuff if you have it.

 Here’s How To Make This Easy Pasta Recipe

 Alright, here’s how to make this easy pasta for one (with my notes and explanations in italics!):

 Bring a few inches of water, and a generous pinch of salt, to a boil in a saucepan.
 I like to use just enough water to cover the noodles, so the pasta water has a high starch concentration.
 You’ll utilize the cooking water to finish the pasta, and the starch adds lots of creaminess to the dish.